 The definition of support engineering is still being refined, but the commonalities seen in the panelists’ roles, no matter their job title, means this function is critical at every size company.
 They are likely the first human interaction that most of your customers have with your business.
 It’s critical to develop a strategy to define the responsibilities of the team, and to set them up for success with the right tools.

 Bugsnag’s support engineering team uses our own product to help facilitate support tickets by enabling a quick view into what error a customer encountered.
 You can learn how Kelly, one of the panelists, uses Bugsnag to proactively approach support engineering in a blog she wrote.
-Try Bugsnag free for 14-days or get started by visiting our docs.

 A recording of the panel is available from Nylas here.